PTParta/Java-Web-Development-Project-2020/README.md

 The website consists of the following pages:

 Wall
-  - The users personal wall where he/she can add skills and others can commend those skills.
+  - The user´s personal wall where he/she can add skills and others can commend those skills.

 Connections